mando-collabs/hi-user-im-dad/README.md

 npm install
 ```

-> ⚠️ To install dependencies you need a GitHub token with permissions to read packages.
+> ⚠️ To install dependencies you need access to the mando-collabs/tailwind-ui repo, and a GitHub token with permissions to read packages.
 If you don't have one and are getting 401 errors during installation you can set up a token here: https://github.com/settings/tokens/new and add the following to `~/.npmrc`:
 ```sh
 //npm.pkg.github.com/:_authToken=YOUR_SUPER_SECRET_TOKEN_HERE
 ```